JacoboLansac/audits/solo/origami/origami-autostaking-review.md

 ## Low risk

-### [L-1] Users can't claim their rewards if one of the reward tokens doesn't return a boolean on transfer
+### [L-1] Claiming rewards reverts if one of the reward tokens doesn't return boolean on transfer

-The function `MultiRewards.getRewardForUser()` transfers all reward tokens that a user has accrued.
-It has a mechanism to bypass weird ERC20 reward tokens that fail on transfers or that consume too much gas.
-This is done by encapsulating the `transfer()` external call with a `try/catch` block:
+The function `MultiRewards.getRewardForUser()` transfers rewards to the `_user` of all reward tokens configured.
+This function has a dedicated mechanism to bypass weird ERC20 reward tokens that fail on transfers or that consume too much gas.
+This mechanism consists in encapsulating the `transfer()` external call with a `try/catch` block:

 ```solidity
     function getRewardForUser(address _user)